modular-component/website/docs/extensions/writing-extensions.md

 - `useStage`: a hook that receives the current argument map and returns the value to set on the stage field

-While it's possible to use those objects directly when calling `.with()`, for readability and ease of writing we recommend creation **custom stage functions** that take relevant parameters and abstract away the stage logic.
+While it's possible to use those objects directly when calling `.with()`, for readability and ease of writing we recommend creating **custom stage functions** that take relevant parameters and abstract away the stage logic.

 ## Extension conventions